ericbrustad/Admin-esxape-ride/README.txt

 ------------
 - Commit `da75336` restored the admin device editor controls (Save & Close for new devices plus top-right Cancel/Close buttons) and confirms skins, themes, and password toggle options remain available.
 Direct link: `pages/index.jsx` in this repository.
+- Commit `a3d8f08` records mission saves in the undo/redo history so edits can be reverted immediately after saving.
+Direct link:
+  `pages/index.jsx` → `saveToList` in this repository.